Employers are required to give employees notice of sick time laws. Download the sick time poster from our

 - The exclusion of the employee from workplace under any law or rule that requires the employer to exclude the employee from the workplace for health reasons; or

-temporary administrative rule on the use of sick leave for evacuation, air quality index, and/or heat index orders.
+administrative rule to address specifically the use of sick leave for evacuation, air quality index, and/or heat index orders.
 The following questions clarify use of sick leave for these purposes.

 - An employee’s home is in a Level 2 or 3 evacuation zone and they have requested to use sick time and not come into work, even though the work location is not in an evacuation zone.
 Is this permitted?